The Parent Zone

 We have years of experience in supporting families during this transitional time in your family’s life.
 We will be on hand to support you and your son or daughter at every stage.
 You’ll have lots of questions initially and we’ll do our best to answer them.

-Parent Support Forum
+Parent and Carers Support Forum

-We’d encourage you to join our Parent Support Forum, which meets regularly to discuss topics of common interest to National Star parents.
+We’d encourage you to join our Parent and Carers Support Forum, which meets regularly to discuss topics of common interest to National Star parents.
 In addition, the Forum, hosted on Zoom, gives parents the chance to meet informally and get to know each other better.
 This is particularly helpful for parents or carers who wish to arrange day trips out or get togethers for students during college holidays.